An affirmative defense allows a defendant to avoid legal responsibility for the charged offense.

 Involuntary Intoxication as a Defense

-There are situations, however, where a person might be intoxicated without doing so voluntarily.
+There are situations, however, where a person might be intoxicated without doing so voluntarily, that is the person had no volition in ingesting the intoxicant.
 Involuntary intoxication can be used as a defense with the accused exercised no independent judgment or volition in taking the intoxicant and as a result of his severe mental defect caused by intoxication the accused did not know that his conduct was wrong or was incapable of conforming his conduct to the requirements of the law.
 See Torres v.
 State, 585 S.W.2d 746, 749 (Tex.
 Crim.
 App.
 1979), Mendenhall v.
 State, 77 S.W.3d 815, 818 (Tex.
 Crim.
 App.
 2002).

 Involuntary intoxication might come up in three scenarios.
 First, if the accused was unaware of ingesting the intoxicant; second where force or duress is used to force ingestion of the intoxicant; or finally involuntary intoxication by prescription.
 Involuntary intoxication by prescription medication occurs only if the individual had no knowledge of possible intoxicating side effects of the drug, since independent judgment is exercised in taking the drug as medicine, not as an intoxicant.
 Mendenhall at 565.

 Notice that involuntary intoxication is a defense that negates the mental state required for an offense.
 As a result, offenses that do not require a culpable mental state, such as driving while intoxicated, will most likely not be able to prevail on an involuntary intoxication defense.